jgspratt/climatefind/README.md

 As it is set currently (2021-01-11), the logic is as follows:

 * A day is comfortable if the daily high fell between 10 (50F) and 20C (68).
-* A day is comfrotable if the dayly high fell above 20C AND the daily low fell below 14C.
+* A day is comfortable if the daily high fell above 20C AND the daily low fell below 14C.
 * Any other day is uncomfortable.

 Why these numbers?